tuliopaim/CreditCardValidation/README.md

 ## Solution

+### Structure

 ![Structure of the Solution](https://github.com/tuliopaim/CreditCardValidation/blob/master/docs/structure_image.png)

-## Core
+## Core Project
 ----

 Useful things that can be used to standardize several microsservices in a productive environment.
 Can be deployed and distributed as a Nuget package, for example.

-Some design patterns used:
+Some patterns used:

-- **INotifier** to gather errors across the scope of the request;
+- **INotifier** - to gather errors across the scope of the request;
-- **ValidationPipeline** using MediatR and FluentValidator, to auto validate the inputs and short circuit in the case of errors;
+- **ValidationPipeline** - using MediatR and FluentValidator, to auto validate the inputs and short circuit in the case of errors;
-- **ExceptionMiddleware** to log all the unhandled exceptions in the application.
+- **ExceptionMiddleware** - to log all the unhandled exceptions in the application.
-- **IDateTimeProvider** to facilitate mock;
+- **IDateTimeProvider** - to facilitate mock;

-##  Api
+##  Api Project
 ----

-I opted to use the MediatR, that implements the mediator design pattern, helping to keep the responsibilities segregated, facilitate error handling and vertical scalability, and keep the controllers clean.
+I opted to use the mediator design pattern with the MediatR nuget, that helps to keep the responsibilities segregated, facilitate error handling and vertical scalability, besides leaving the controllers clean.

 ### Commands layer

 Each use case/command has his own folder inside `Commands/`, and it's composed with:

 - Input - the input dto, implements `IRequest<TResponse>`
-- InputValidator - will be used to validate the input in the ValidationPipeline
+- InputValidator - will be used to validate the input in the ValidationPipeline, inherit from `AbstractValidator<TRequest>`
 - Response - the output dto
 - Handler - the logic of the command, implements `IRequestHandler<TRequest, TResponse>`